Sayaka Miki: Magia Record

 In January 2018, Aniplex made a debut character commercial for Sayaka for the smartphone game Magia Record due to her late introduction.
 Sayaka appears in Chapter 6 of the main story and joins Madoka and Homura to search for Mami in Kamihama city.
 They infiltrate the abandoned Kamihama Record Museum and are attacked by the Wings of Magius, a group of magical girls that wants to liberate magical girls from their cruel fate.
 While Madoka and Homura fight, Sayaka meets Mami, who is now brainwashed and has become a member of the Wings of Magius.
 Mami tries to kill Iroha Tamaki and Yachiyo Nanami but is stopped by Sayaka.
 After being overpowered by Mami, Sayaka escapes the fight with Iroha and Yachiyo by using one of Homura's bombs.

 After introducing herself to Iroha and Yachiyo, Sayaka learns that magical girls become witches when their soul gem is corrupted.
 Sayaka meets with Madoka and Homura, divulging everything she learned.
 Sayaka fears becoming a witch, but Madoka convinces her that they should not abandon hope, and that they should keep searching for Mami; Sayaka agrees.
 After they return to Mitakihara city, Mami appears before them and they try to convince her to stop.
 They fail and are trapped in a barrier created by Alina Gray before being rescued by Kyoko, who tells them that a very powerful witch called Walpurgisnacht is coming to Kamihama city before leaving.
 Sayaka, Madoka, and Homura go to Kamihama city, where they meet Mami (who had been released from her mind control) and their friends to stop the Magius and defeat Walpurgisnacht.

-For the stage play adaptation of Magia Record, Sayaka is portrayed by Miku Kanemura from Keyakizaka46.
+For the stage play adaptation of Magia Record, Sayaka is portrayed by Miku Kanemura.
 In the anime adaptation, Sayaka appears in the final episode of the first season.
 She protects Yachiyo Nanami and engages in a fight with a brainwashed Mami.